dwave-training/portfolio-optimization/README.md

    1. Repeat steps 1 to 4 of exercise 1

-   2. In the `build_cqm` function, add a constraint to the CQM that the cost of the purchased stock should be at most our budget
+   2. In the `build_cqm` function, add a constraint to the CQM that the cost of the purchased stock should be at most our budget.
+Use the label 'budget_limitation'.

 ## Exercise 3